jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

         endcase
     end

-    // Combinational always block to compute the next state based on the current state and input always @(state or x) begin
+    // Combinational always blocks to compute the next state based on the current state and input always @(state or x) begin
         nextstate = S0; // Default next state is S0
         case(state)